 Fair value on a nonrecurring basis: The Organization may be required, from time to time, to measure certain other financial assets at fair value on a nonrecurring basis in accordance with generally accepted accounting principles.
-These assets typically consist of impaired loans and property and equipment.
-There were impaired loans with a carrying value of \$842,472 and \$884,116 at December 31, 2022 and 2021, respectively.
-There was no property and equipment impaired at December 31, 2022 and 2021.
+These assets typically consist of impaired loans and property and equipment whose fair value is determined based on unobservable inputs and in inactive markets and accordingly deemed level 3 measurements.
+There were impaired loans with a carrying value of \$842,472 at both December 31, 2023 and 2022.
+There was no property and equipment impaired at December 31, 2023 and 2022.

 Note 5.
-Church Building Loans Receivable, Net
+Church Building Loans Receivable